grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 ### Failing for the correct reason

-The Statement I just wrote can now be evaluated and, as expected, it is false, because for now, the implementation throws a `NotImplementedException`:
+The Statement I just wrote can now be evaluated and, as expected, it is false.
+This is because the current implementation of the `ApplyTo` method throws a `NotImplementedException`:

 ```csharp
 public class DataDispatch